epistemex/8bit/README.md

 such as using existing composition mechanisms to enhance capabilities and performance.

-It's still an experiment though and currently it has only implemented the needed internal pieces without any particular optimizations.
+It's still an experiment though, and currently it has only implemented the needed internal pieces without any particular optimizations.
 Depending on the interest the project may get allocated more resources and time to grow into something useful for perhaps games etc. but its main purpose is for it to be used